The Kariba Dam Rehabilitation Project – Hydrodemolition

 17th Aug 2020

 Standing 128 metres tall and stretching 579 metres as it spans the powerful Zambezi River, the Kariba Dam is undergoing refurbishment to ensure its continued safe operation.
-The dam was constructed over sixty years ago and holds 185 cubic kilometres of water and generates electricity for parts of Zambia and Zimbabwe.
-A requirement for refurbishment was identified during routine monitoring of the dam.
-The Kariba Dam Rehabilitation Project will focus on two areas – the refurbishment of the spillway and reshaping of the plunge pool.
+The Government of the Federation of Rhodesia and Nyasaland ordered the construction of the dam over sixty years ago and holds 185 cubic kilometres of water.
+It generates electricity for parts of Zambia and Zimbabwe.
+Routine monitoring of the dam highlighted the requirement for refurbishment.
+The Kariba Dam Rehabilitation Project will focus on two areas.
+Firstly, the refurbishment of the spillway and, secondly, the reshaping of the plunge pool.

-The spillway consists of six sluice gates which enable water to be released from the dam to manage the water levels.
-When exposed to water, concrete undergoes minor expansion.
-After decades of the dam’s operation, this expansion is approaching a point where the smooth operation of the sluice gates could be affected.
+The spillway consists of six sluice gates which enable the operators to release water from the dam to manage the water levels.
+However, when exposed to water, concrete undergoes minor expansion.
+After decades of operation, the dam is approaching a point where this expansion could affect the smooth operation of the sluice gates.

-As water gushes from the dam’s spillways, the sheer force as it enters the waters below creates erosion on the river bed.
-This erosion has created a deep pool at the base of the dam and there is potential for the erosion to reach the dam’s foundations with the inevitable consequences.
-To remedy the situation the plunge pool wall will be re-enforced.
+As water gushes from the Kariba Dam’s spillways, it enters the waters below.
+The sheer force of the cascading water creates erosion on the river bed.
+Over time, this erosion has created a deep pool at the base of the dam.
+Given that, there is potential for the erosion to reach the dam’s foundations with the inevitable consequences.
+In light of this, the plunge pool wall will be re-enforced.

-To remove the concrete without damaging the underlying rebar or the surrounding metal infrastructure, hydro demolition methods will be employed.
-Hydro demolition uses a high pressure jet of water at a pressure, normally above 1000 bar, enabling concrete removal faster than using a jackhammer but without affecting the metal rebar.
-Where the mechanical impact of a jackhammer can cause small cracking in the surrounding healthy concrete, hydro demolition affects only the concrete that it comes into contact with.
+Aquaforce will carry out hydrodemolition to remove the concrete without damaging the underlying rebar or the surrounding metal infrastructure.
+Hydrodemolition uses a high pressure jet of water at a pressure, normally above 1000 bar, enabling concrete removal faster than using a jackhammer.
+Significantly, this process of concrete removal does not affect the underlying metal rebar.
+Furthermore, the mechanical impact of a jackhammer can cause small cracking in the surrounding healthy concrete.
+Hydrodemolition, on the other hand, affects only the concrete that it comes into contact with.

-The vibrations jackhammer users will be all too familiar with are almost eliminated with high pressure water jetting; Recent Hand Arm Vibration (HAV) legislation has led to a huge increase in the use of high pressure water jetting for concrete removal applications.
+The vibrations jackhammer users will be all too familiar with are almost eliminated when using high pressure water jetting; Recent Hand Arm Vibration (HAV) legislation has led to a huge increase in the use of high pressure water jetting for concrete removal applications.
 Furthermore, with hydro demolition, operators benefit from reduced noise and dust.
-The finish achieved with hydro demolition gives a surface which is ideal for bonding between old and new concrete.
+The finish achieved with hydrodem gives a surface which is ideal for bonding between old and new concrete.
 In addition to the benefits already mentioned, hydro demolition is, quite simply, much quicker than traditional techniques.

 The project will require both manual hand lance and robotic methods of concrete removal.
 Calder will supply the high pressure pumping and filtration equipment.
-The Calder scope of supply includes:
+The Calder scope of supply does, therefore, include:

 2 x Containerised Pump Units